UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* User follows 2 or more projects
+* User follows 1 or more projects
-* User receives one email containing updates for those projects
+* User receives one email containing updates for all those projects which they follow
-* If user just follows 1 project, they will still get one email
 ```

 <a name="honorarium-note"></a>